 But What About Abusers Who Are Already Police Officers?

 When a restraining order is in place, the suspect will almost always be prohibited from possessing a gun and police officers subject to such restrictions will be required to be placed on administrative duty.
 As for abuse situations that do not involve restraining orders or where the judge allows the suspect to maintain his Second Amendment rights, the decision ultimately lies with the chief.
-While most departments error on the safe side and put those suspected of abuse on desk duty, some departments still allow those accused of domestic battery on active duty.
+While most departments error on the safe side and put those accused of domestic violence on desk duty, some departments still allow those facing charges for domestic violence on active duty.

 These studies have found that victims are less likely to report the violence because they know their partner’s co-workers and friends will be the ones sent to respond to the incidents.
 When incidents are reported, arrests are rarely made immediately despite the fact that this is almost always the process when someone not on the police force has been accused of the same crime.
-In other words, few police officers actually end up facing charges for domestic violence, so few will lose their badges as a result of a conviction.
+In other words, few cops actually end up facing charges for domestic violence, so few will lose their badges as a result of a conviction.

-If you are a police officer or want to be one and have been accused of domestic violence and want to become a cop or already are on the police force, it is critical you call a domestic violence attorney in Vista as soon as possible to help you fight the charges.
+If you are facing charges of domestic violence and want to become a cop or already are on the police force, it is critical you call an attorney in Vista as soon as possible to help you fight the charges.
 You can schedule a free initial consultation with Peter M. Liss by calling (760) 643-4050 to schedule a free initial consultation.

 Image by FsHH